 Proper solar panel installation is essential to provide the best protection for your home against these potential hazards.

 How Much Weight Does a Solar Array Add to a Roof?

 By construction standards, the weight solar panels add to your roof usually isn’t a cause for concern.
-The average residential PV panel measures about 65 inches by 39 inches.
-Including mounting equipment will add about 40 pounds to your roof.
-For a full 6kW array, you will need about 20 panels, adding about 800 pounds of dispersed weight.
+The average residential PV panel measures about 1.65m by 1m.
+Including mounting equipment will add about 20kg to your roof.
+For a full 6kW array, you will need about 20 panels, adding about 365kg of dispersed weight.

 Fortunately, the weight is distributed across your roof, so no one area bears the bulk of this burden.
 The key isn’t to worry about the weight added to your roof.